 It’s a relatively standard Submariner, 40mm diameter with 20mm lugs and 200M WR.
 It also has a Seiko NH35A automatic movement - an improvement on the movement used in the two Seikos.
 And like all the watches it’s cheap.
 Around the £100 mark.

 Whilst there are a number of compatible third party dials, hands and bezels, the fans modifying the 8926 seem to be quite adventurous when it comes to the case.
 Popular mods include filing and polishing off the Invicta logo and filing off the crown guards, particularly good if you’re doing a Tudor Black Bay homage.

-The Orient brand is part of the Seiko Group, so like the better known brand they make well regarded quality watches with their own inhouse movements.
+The Orient brand is part of the Seiko Group, so like the better-known brand, they make well-regarded quality watches with their own in-house movements.

-There’s a few models in the Mako line, all very similar and priced between £100 - £200.
+There are a few models in the Mako line, all very similar and priced between £100 - £200.
 Like the others featured here, there’s an automatic movement, mineral crystal and water resistance.
 200M in this case.

-Also like the others on this list there’s some replacement dials and bezels available and a selection of compatible hands.
+Also, like the others on this list, there’s some replacement dials and bezels available and a selection of compatible hands.
 Again, a lot of the popular mods involve emulating the design cues from currently popular luxury watches from Rolex, Tudor and Omega.